 “I left not long after Steed was hired.
 I remember when JP and Jeremy were running the show not many people were fired and at least there seem to be progress.
 Don’t get me wrong it was by far a perfect but it seem to have been moving along.
 I feel if we would have stuck with the original direction and see it through and have completed the game much of this could have been avoided.
 The problem is, firing and then re-hiring and then going in a new direction is not only time consuming but a waste of money.
 I mean gameplay wise their were some great concepts that were created like the Statue-mech, the Psi-freak, the Reich dog.
 I heard Steed trashed all the hard work that had been done and started over.
 Looking at the pre-Steed artwork, it seems it had more continuity.
 What Steed provided seemed generic something you could see in a poor-man’s version of Bioshock or Fallout with no true vision.”

-In early 2010, however, following numerous complaints accumulated and video footage showing Steed’s behavior, the executives at Ignition make the decision to demote him of his functions and force him to work indefinitely at home.
-He remains nevertheless still art director but his role of project director is taken over by Richard Kidd, who had never worked in video games before.
-Four different ex-employees wrote and shared their personal experiences during that part of the development:
+In early 2010, however, following numerous complaints accumulated and video footage showing Steed’s behavior, the executives at UTV Ignition made the decision to demote him of his functions and forced him to work indefinitely at home.
+He remained nevertheless still art director but his role of project director was taken over by Richard Kidd, who had never worked in video games before.
+Three different ex-employees wrote and shared their personal experiences during that part of the development:

-“Paul S. I don’t know too much about him, since he came on board right before I bailed. (…) I got a call a few months back from a friend at the company that told me an incredible story.
+“Paul Steed.
+I don’t know too much about him, since he came on board right before I bailed. (…) I got a call a few months back from a friend at the company that told me an incredible story.
 The story of how Paul got himself fired.
 One night, an engineer was working late and when he went to leave, he found Paul drunk and passed out cold against the studio doors.
 When he reached down to wake him up, Paul punched him square in the face, knocking him down.
 As soon as corporate found out, he was fired immediately.
 I was then told that finding Paul in various states of drunkenness throughout the day was a common occurrence.”